Dafrok/fuck-ie/readme.md

 # fuck-ie

-Check whether your browser is a specified version of IE.
+Check whether your browser is a f**king specified version of IE.

 ## Install
 ```